 How Long Do Tree Squirrels Live?

-1. Eastern Gray Squirrels: Typically live up to 12 years in the wild.
+Eastern Gray Squirrels: Typically live up to 12 years in the wild.
+Their survival is highly influenced by their environment and availability of food, especially in deciduous forests.

-3. Red Squirrels: Often live for around 5 to 10 years in the wild.
+Red Squirrels: Often live for around 5 to 10 years in the wild.
+These squirrels, with their distinct reddish fur, can be found in both coniferous forests and mixed woodlands.

-4. Southern Flying Squirrels: Can live up to 5 to 6 years in the wild.
+Southern Flying Squirrels: Can live up to 5 to 6 years in the wild.
+Their gliding ability helps them avoid predators, extending their lifespan in forested areas.

-5. Northern Flying Squirrels: They have an average lifespan of about 4 to 6 years in the wild.
+Northern Flying Squirrels: These squirrels have an average life span of about 4 to 6 years in the wild, often residing in tree cavities to avoid threats.

-6. Western Gray Squirrels: Generally live up to 7 to 8 years in the wild.
+Western Gray Squirrels: Generally live up to 7 to 8 years in the wild.
+These large, bushy-tailed squirrels are frequently seen in urban areas.

-7. Douglas Squirrels: Typically live around 5 to 7 years in the wild.
+Douglas Squirrels: Typically live around 5 to 7 years in the wild.
+Their resilience allows them to adapt to various climates, including mountainous regions.

-8. Abert’s Squirrels: Often live for about 7 to 8 years in the wild.
+Abert’s Squirrels: Often live for about 7 to 8 years in the wild.
+Their unique tufted ears make them easily recognizable in their forest habitats.

-9. Arizona Gray Squirrels: Have a lifespan of approximately 8 to 9 years in the wild.
+Arizona Gray Squirrels: Have a lifespan of approximately 8 to 9 years in the wild.
+These squirrels are skilled climbers, often found in rocky landscapes.

-10. Japanese Dwarf Flying Squirrels: Can live up to 5 to 7 years in the wild.
+Japanese Dwarf Flying Squirrels: Can live up to 5 to 7 years in the wild.
+Their small size and agility make them elusive in dense forests.

-11. African Giant Squirrels: Generally live up to 5 to 7 years in the wild.
+African Giant Squirrels: Generally live up to 5 to 7 years in the wild.
+Their large size helps them dominate in their environment.

-12. Asiatic Striped Squirrels: Typically live around 4 to 6 years in the wild.
+Asiatic Striped Squirrels: Typically live around 4 to 6 years in the wild.
+These squirrels are commonly found in tropical regions, where food is abundant.

-13. Oriental Giant Squirrels: Often have a lifespan of 5 to 6 years in the wild.
+Oriental Giant Squirrels: Often have a lifespan of 5 to 6 years in the wild.
+Their large build helps them avoid many natural predators.

-14. Neotropical Pygmy Squirrels: Usually live for about 2 to 3 years in the wild.
+Neotropical Pygmy Squirrels: Usually live for about 2 to 3 years in the wild.
+Their small size makes them more vulnerable to predators.

-15. Pygmy Squirrels: Typically have a lifespan of around 2 to 3 years in the wild.
+Pygmy Squirrels: Typically have a life expectancy of around 2 to 3 years in the wild, facing many challenges due to their size and limited habitat.

 Squirrel Removal Cost